 prize-winning book Ways with Words: Language, life, and work in

 communities and classrooms (1983) and co-editor of Identity and

 Inner-city Youth: Beyond ethnicity and gender (1993), as well as several

 other books and over 100 articles and book chapters.

-To cite this article: Brice Heath, S. (2000) ‘Making learning work’, the encyclopedia of informal education, http://www.infed.org/enterprise/briceheath_making_learning_work.htm.
+To cite this article: Brice Heath, S. (2000) ‘Making learning work’, The encyclopedia of pedagogy and informal education, http://www.infed.org/enterprise/briceheath_making_learning_work.htm.
 First published in After School Matters 1.